genecommerce/Blue-Foot-Documentation/PageBuilder/Hooks.md

 }.bind(this), this);
 ```

-#### Non waiting hook
+#### Nonwaiting hook
-A non waiting hook will call the attached events, but won't wait until they're completed to continue on with the rest of the functionality.
+A nonwaiting hook will call the attached events, but won't wait until they're completed to continue on with the rest of the functionality.
 You can implement a non waiting hook by passing false in place of the callback function.

 Here you can see how we inform the system that the stages UI has been updated.
 This runs functionality to ensure the stage is being presented correctly.
 ```